akkadotnet/Akka.Persistence.SqlServer/README.md

 Akka Persistence journal and snapshot store backed by SQL Server database.

-**WARNING: Akka.Persistence.SqlServer plugin is still in beta and it's mechanics described bellow may be still subject to change**.

 ### Configuration

 Both journal and snapshot store share the same configuration keys (however they resides in separate scopes, so they are definied distinctly for either journal or snapshot store):